mku11/Salmon-Vault/javafx/project/README.txt

 Alternatively you can build from the command line: gradlew.bat build -x test --rerun-tasks

-To refresh development packages make sure you delete the salmon packages in the cache:
+To refresh development packages make sure you delete the salmon packages from the cache:
 C:\Users\<username>\.gradle\caches\modules-2\files-2.1\com.mku.salmon.*
 Then refresh the gradle dependencies from the IDE or from command line: gradlew.bat --refresh-dependencies

-To run/debug the app from within the IDE open gradle tab and run the task "runApp" under Application.
+To run/debug the app from within the IDE open gradle tab and run the task "run" under Application.
 This will ensure that the salmon native library is loaded.

 Package:
-To package the app build the artifacts from Intellij IDEA.
+To package the app run package.sh/package.bat
-Make sure that any library that contains duplicate classes should not be included in the --module-path since they will clash.
-For example jcodec and jcodec.javase libraries should be packaged under the libs folder so they can be included only in the classpath (-cp) and not in the --modules-path.
-Also do not include the salmon-native jars in module path since the name native is invalid for a module, so include the jar under the classpath (-cp) which works fine.

 Native library support:
 If you need to build with AES intrinsics for a different cpu architecture you need to place the native libraries under libs folder.